OpenEvalProject/evals/manuscripts/elife-80878/v2/manuscript.md

 The prediction performance was evaluated using four different metrics, RMSE, MAE, squared correlation coefficient per fold (r2), and correlation coefficient between actual age and predicted age at the whole dataset level (correlation).

-## Mapping of fetal–neonatal brain networks using pretrained VAE
+### Mapping of fetal–neonatal brain networks using pretrained VAE

 We examined the utility of latent variables defined by the VAE as a mapping tool of fetal–neonatal FBNs (Figure 7A).
 First, we estimated the timeseries of latent variables by feeding each fMRI time point to the VAE encoder and concatenated the timeseries of latent variables across subjects for different age groups; preterm baby (<37 wk) vs. full-term neonates (≥37 wk) for dHCP dataset and fetuses vs. full-term neonates from the DBI dataset.
 We redefined the latent space by applying temporal ICA to concatenated latent variables.
 The temporal ICA was applied using the Infomax ICA algorithm, which was implemented by MATLAB toolbox EEGLAB (Delorme and Makeig, 2004).
 Inspired by the recent ICA study investigating neonatal FBNs (Eyre et al., 2021), we also set the number of ICs to 30 heuristically.
 Once 30 independent latent bases were identified, cortical mapping of each was done as followings: (1) we multiplied random scaling factors (n = 1000) to the latent basis, (2) reconstructed 1000 cortical patterns of scaled latent basis using the VAE decoder, and (3) calculated covariance between random scaling factors and reconstructed fMRI activity, per cortical location.
 The estimated covariance scale of each cortical location was considered as the activation level of the location and the sign (+/–) of covariance was defined as activation (+) or deactivation (–) state.
 We fixed the sign of each cortical map as the region having the strongest covariance scale being activation (+) state.
 Note that as the VAE decoder is highly nonlinear, our proposed mapping method from latent space to cortical space did not guarantee to reflect the true cortical meaning of independent latent bases, but the results in our study empirically suggested that our proposed method was a good approximation mapping strategy.
 Lastly, the cortical map of each basis function was heuristically thresholded at the 15% of the maximal absolute value of each map, for the better interpretation of results.

 We further examined group-wise reproducibility of estimated independent latent bases across age groups and/or different datasets.
 Similarity between latent bases was measured by estimating the Pearson correlation between every latent basis from one group and every basis from another group.
 As the sign of independent latent bases was somewhat arbitrarily determined in ICA algorithm, we one-to-one paired latent bases across age groups based on their absolute correlation coefficient values.
 We took the trend of paired similarity over increasing IC numbers as the inter-group reproducibility of brain network.
 For the sake of reproducibility, the whole analysis was independently repeated for 100 times, each with different initialization seeds for ICA.
 The final reproducibility trend was reported by averaging over 100 trials.

-## Comparison with linear representation methods
+### Comparison with linear representation methods

 To access the utility of the VAE model, we employed conventional linear representation methods, cortical parcellations, and group ICA maps.
 For the sake of fair comparison between representation methods, we utilized multi-modal cortical parcellation (Glasser et al., 2016 and group ICA maps Smith et al., 2013), both were derived by the HCP dataset.
 In the employed cortical parcellation, there were 360 areas (180 per hemisphere), and we compressed fMRI data at the cortical space into the linear latent space (no. of dimension = 360 cortical parcels).
 We also utilized group ICA results provided by HCP, which is freely available at https://db.humanconnectome.org/.
 Briefly, group ICA maps were estimated based on the rsfMRI of 820 subjects in the HCP and the complete algorithm of group ICA can be found at Van Essen et al., 2013.
 This group ICA provides different number of latent variables (or no. of IC), 15, 25, 50, 100, 200, and 300.
 Among them, we utilized IC maps consisting of 50, 100, 200, and 300 ICs (named as IC50, IC100, IC200, and IC300).
 To match the number of latent variables, ICA maps with 256 components (named as melodic ICA) were estimated by applying melodic ICA Beckmann and Smith, 2004 to HCP adult data that were used for training the VAE model.
 Similar to the VAE model, we compressed cortical activities into IC activities using the pseudoinverse of IC maps and restored them using the IC maps.
 In the regime of linear analytical models, complex rsfMRI data are considered as a linear combination of spatial representations.
-Specifically, fMRI activity (X, dimension: 59,412 × 1400 for dHCP dataset) was compressed by multiplying with the linear IC map (A, matrix dimension: 59,412 × 300 for 300 ICs), such as Y=A†X, where Y (size: 300 × 1400) is the timeseries of IC and A† is the pseudoinverse of A. Then, the reconstructed fMRI activity X~ was calculated as X~=AY.
+Specifically, fMRI activity ($X$, dimension: 59,412 × 1400 for dHCP dataset) was compressed by multiplying with the linear IC map ($A$, matrix dimension: 59,412 × 300 for 300 ICs), such as $Y=A^{†}X$, where $Y$ (size: 300 × 1400) is the timeseries of IC and $A^{†}$ is the pseudoinverse of $A$.
+Then, the reconstructed fMRI activity $X~$ was calculated as $X~=AY$.
 Same as the VAE model, the reconstruction performance was measured by correlating between original- and reconstructed cortical patterns.
 Linear latent variables defined by different IC maps were utilized for age prediction task as well.